Rochester Lilac Festival

 Highland Park is a beautiful 150 acre park that is host to many fun activities, events and interesting attractions.
 Highland Park offers the Lilac Festival in May, where there are games, crafts, food and fun!
 The Lamberton Conservatory, which is a beautiful collection of plants from many different places, is open all year around.
 Many memorials and gardens are located in the park, including The Vietnam Veterans Memorial, Workers' Memorial, Victims' Rights Memorial, and the AIDS Remembrance Garden.
 Lily Pond provides a natural skating rink in the winter.
 A softball diamond is also available for rent.

-The Lilac Arches and Lamberton Conservatory are available for weddings and pictures reservations.
+The Lilac Arches and Lamberton Conservatory are available for wedding ceremonies, receptions, and pictures reservations.
 The Sunken Garden is also available for rental, but limited to pictures only.

 Highland Park History